yatharth0512-iitj/File-Zipper/README.md

 Huffman Coding prevents any ambiguity in the decoding process using the concept of prefix code ie. a code associated with a character should not be present in the prefix of any other code.
 The tree created above helps in maintaining the property.

-## Algorithm
+## In depth Explaination

-1.Calculate the frequency of each character in the string.
+1. Calculate the frequency of each character in the string.

 ![image](https://user-images.githubusercontent.com/22562694/120909529-893e8480-c693-11eb-87ae-20c9c6705d6d.png)
-Frequency of string

-2.Sort the characters in increasing order of the frequency.
+2. Sort the characters in increasing order of the frequency.
 These are stored in a priority queue Q.

 ![image](https://user-images.githubusercontent.com/22562694/120909537-9a879100-c693-11eb-937f-9b4870c88d6d.png)
-Characters sorted according to the frequency

-3.Make each unique character as a leaf node.
+3. Make each unique character as a leaf node.

-4.Create an empty node z.
+4. Create an empty node z.
 Assign the minimum frequency to the left child of z and assign the second minimum frequency to the right child of z.
 Set the value of the z as the sum of the above two minimum frequencies.

 ![image](https://user-images.githubusercontent.com/22562694/120909559-bc811380-c693-11eb-85a6-597f9bd4e328.png)
-Getting the sum of the Least numbers

-5.Remove these two minimum frequencies from Q and add the sum into the list of frequencies (* denote the internal nodes in the figure above).
+5. Remove these two minimum frequencies from Q and add the sum into the list of frequencies (* denote the internal nodes in the figure above).

-6.Insert node z into the tree.
+6. Insert node z into the tree.

-7.Repeat steps 3 to 5 for all the characters.
+7. Repeat steps 3 to 5 for all the characters.

 ![image](https://user-images.githubusercontent.com/22562694/120909564-d1f63d80-c693-11eb-8e6a-681dc5c09441.png)